 This essential oil recipe for honeybees is similar to the several commercial essential oil concentrates you can buy from beekeeping suppliers.
 These essential oil mixtures have several benefits.
 They improve the disease resistance of the honeybees, they calm the bees when you are working them, and they can help introduce a new queen to a beehive.

-The two main ingredients here, lemongrass oil and spearmint oil have been shown to reduce the presence of diseases and pathogens in the hive.
+The two main ingredients here, lemongrass oil and spearmint oil are said to reduce the presence of diseases and pathogens in the hive.

-You MUST use food grade essential oils for your bees, do NOT buy oil used for aromatherapy.
-I ordered the food grade oils on Amazon here.
+You MUST use food grade essential oils for your bees, do NOT buy oil used for aromatherapy, it can contain ingredients toxic to bees.

 I got this and many other beekeeping recipes for honeybees from Cass, whose blog is WVBeekeeper.